 Thought Leader & Spokesperson for Social Change

-Kristina works as a speaker and trainer (refer to talks recently given to schedule a consultation).
+Kristina launched Fatima’s Hand Podcast to bring the voices of women change makers to a wider audience.
+She is featured in diverse venues around the globe as a speaker and trainer (refer to talks recently given to schedule a consultation).
 She has been featured as a guest on CNN, MSNBC, Fox News, as well as national news networks and public broadcasting.
 She has been a regular source for publications on grassroots organizing and direct democracy in publications such as Wall Street Journal, USA Today, New York Times, Los Angeles Times, The Washington Post, and a contributing writer for Ms. Magazine and Huffington Post.

 Kristina is listed in SheSource, an online braintrust of female experts on diverse topics designed to serve journalists, producers and bookers who need female guests and sources (organized by the Women´s Media Center).

-She was recently selected for a prestigious foreign policy fellowship, as a 2015 Political Partner with the Truman Project for National Security.
+Kristina was selected as a 2015 Political Partner with the Truman Project for National Security, an organization she is actively engaged with in the United States.
 The Truman Project unites veteran, political, and policy leaders to develop and advance strong, smart and principled solutions to global challenges Americans face.

-She is Vice President of the European Association of Political Consultants and is chair of the 2017 conference in Brussels.
+She is Vice President of the European Association of Political Consultants and is chair of the EAPC conferences on topics such as polarization in politics.
 She serves on the Board of the International Women of Istanbul as Social Responsibility Coordinator where she directs donations to women and children’s welfare organizations in Turkey.
 Resources on the NGO sector in Istanbul and social welfare organizations Kristina works with can be found here.